w3f/PSPs/PSPs/drafts/psp-6.md

 Certain APIs, indicated by `pubsub`, communicate exclusively over the WebSocket protocol and follow the publish-subscribe pattern.
 The client needs to subscribe to those APIs by specifying the `method`.
-The publisher will then create response messages for the corresponding subscription (defined in the `"method"` field) and generates a `subscription` ID, which can either be an integer or a string.
+The publisher then creates response messages for the corresponding subscription (defined in the `"method"` field) and generates a `subscription` ID, which can either be an integer or a string.
 The client needs to keep track of that ID in order to unsubscribe from messages.

 Request: